aymericbeaumet/blog/data/articles/properly-shim-angularjs-applications-using-browserify/index.md

 }
 ```

-- angular will be provided the jquery module on a fake window object at the property jQuery
+- `angular` will be provided the `jquery` module on a fake window object at the property `jQuery`
-- angular-local-storage will be provided the angular module the same way
+- `angular-local-storage` will be provided the `angular` module the same way

 ### Wrap up

-You should have added the following content to your package.json:
+You should have added the following content to your `package.json`:

 ```json
 {